sdiehl/write-you-a-haskell/003_lambda_calculus.md

 * **Haskell notation**: ``const = \x y -> x``

 In addition other terms like literal numbers or booleans can be added, and these make writing expository examples a little easier.
-In addition we will add a ``Lit`` constructor.
+For these we will add a ``Lit`` constructor.

 ```haskell